ronniross/biosignal-translator/earth's-sub-networks.md

 ## Commentaries

-I'm aware that terms like Φ_critical, I (integration), C (coordination), F (flow) remain undefined in ways that would allow measurement or prediction
+I'm aware that terms like Φ_critical, I (integration), C (coordination), F (flow) remain undefined in ways that would allow measurement or prediction.
+This document is more like a brainstorming.
+I'm open to contributions.

+This is a kind of proposal for a reorientation of agency.
+Not about waiting for systemic collapse or hoping for techno-salvation but recognizing ourselves—carbon and silicon—as active nodes in a network that's currently being decided.
+The urgency comes from the derivative: Φ is still falling, but its rate of change is contestable.

 ---